 This donut felt more substantial and very much like a classic cake donut to me–it’s quite cakey and had a nice heft/density to the dough.
 There was a strong tang to this doughnut that’s very reminiscent of a sour cream donut.
-Texturally, this had more “body” than my lighter favorites like Smitten Kitchen/Jessie Sheehan with a slight chew–but still retains a melt-in-your-mouth texture.
+Texturally, this had more “body” and chew than my lighter favorites like Smitten Kitchen/Jessie Sheehan–but still had a melt-in-your-mouth texture.
 The heavier spices provided great flavor for a very crowd-pleasing donut!

 - Tastes like the Dunkin Donuts cinnamon doughnut which is my favorite they offer so this one just felt very familiar!

 - This was our favorite donut!
 Nice Apple cider flavor.
 Texture was a little chewy.
 With a longer fry time, this would be the perfect donut for me!

 - Great flavor!
 In my opinion, this one has the best flavor of them all – it has the hearty flavors of cinnamon and other spices, as well as a strong, bright apple flavor.
 I’m enjoying the texture as well – it was a toss-up between [Tasty] and [Preppy Kitchen], but this has a more quintessential cake donut texture while [Preppy] has a lighter, more fried flavor.
 I’d say this one is my favorite all around.

 - Humble looking donut.
 Very nice apple flavor overall, aftertaste is also very apple-y, kind of tastes like an apple pie which is nice!
 Texture is very nice.